Developair-ir/developair-ir.github.io/_posts/2021-05-07-configure-gulp-in-asp-net-core.markdown

 });
 ```

-my favarite way to run and manages tasks is using `Task Runner Explorer` in Visual Studio. you can find it in
+my favorite way to run and manages tasks is using `Task Runner Explorer` in Visual Studio. you can find it in
 `View > Other Windows > Task Runner Explorer`, you should see below windows:

 ![task runner explorer](/assets/img/posts/gulp-dotnet-task-runner-explorer.png)